pdinklag/JSFML/README.md

+> ⛔️ __Development on JSFML has ceased in December 2015.
+This project is outdated and no longer maintained or supported in any way and is hosted here solely for reference.__

-#JSFML - Simple Fast Multimedia Library for Java
+# JSFML - Simple Fast Multimedia Library for Java

 "SFML is a free multimedia C++ API that provides you low and high level access to graphics, input, audio, etc." (Source: http://www.sfml-dev.org/)

-JSFML is the official Java library that provides Java applications with access to a wide range of the functionalities of SFML.
+JSFML _was_ the official Java library that provides Java applications with access to a wide range of the functionalities of SFML.

-##System requirements
+## System requirements

 To run a JSFML application, Java JRE 7 or higher is required.